LabCorp and its Specialty Testing Group, a fully integrated portfolio of specialty and esoteric testing laboratories.

 A blood sample drawn from a vein in your arm

-Acetylcholine receptor (AChR) antibodies are autoantibodies produced by the immune system that mistakenly target proteins called acetylcholine receptors that are located on skeletal muscle fibers.
+Acetylcholine receptor (AChR) antibodies are autoantibodies produced by the immune system that mistakenly target proteins called acetylcholine receptors that are located on muscles that you can consciously or voluntarily control (known as skeletal muscle fibers).
 This test detects and measures AChR antibodies in the blood.

-Acetylcholine receptors function as "docking stations" for acetylcholine, a chemical substance (neurotransmitter) that transmits messages between nerve cells.
-Muscle movement starts when an impulse is sent down a nerve to the nerve ending, where it stimulates the release of acetylcholine.
-Acetylcholine travels across a microscopic gap between the nerve ending and a muscle fiber at the "neuromuscular junction."
-When it reaches the muscle fiber, it binds to one of many acetylcholine receptors and activates it, initiating muscle contraction.
+Muscle movement starts when an impulse is sent down a nerve to the nerve ending, where it stimulates the release of acetylcholine, a chemical substance (neurotransmitter) that transmits messages between specific types of cells.
+Acetylcholine travels across the very small gap between the nerve ending and a muscle fiber (this gap is called the "neuromuscular junction").
+When acetylcholine reaches the muscle fiber, it binds to one of many acetylcholine receptors or "docking stations" and activates it, initiating muscle contraction.